 There was also a recognition that the importance of assessing an area’s organisational integration arrangements needs to be cognisant of the history of the local context.

-We are launching this research at the conference today -– all of you will have copies in front of you on your tables – and extra copies can be picked up from the Social Work Scotland stand.
+We are launching this research at the conference today – all of you will have copies in front of you on your tables – and extra copies can be picked up from the Social Work Scotland stand.

 In my view the most important ingredients mentioned in the research is that of – Relationships AND Leadership –clearly this is referring specifically to professional relationships however it strikes relevant synergies to what we heard from Chelsea and Louise last year – about their experience of being in receipt of our services and having at least one key relationship which was trustworthy, consistent and reliable.